eludris/eludris/plan.md

 ### IDs

-A Eludris ID is a 64 bit (8 byte) number, structured like so.
+A Derailed ID is a 64 bit (8 byte) number, structured like so.

 ```explaination-please-stfu-md
  12345678  12345678  12345678  12345678  12345678  12345678  12345678  12345678